fossasia/eventyay-tickets/doc/features.rst

 Features
 --------

-While pretalx is still unfinished, it already comes with a wide range of features.
+pretalx is under active development, so features will be added here on a regular basis.
 Once our documentation is more complete, we will introduce user guides for these features, but for now their descriptions will have to suffice.

 Talk submission
 ~~~~~~~~~~~~~~~